 Streetspace for London

-Our work with London's local authorities on Streetspace for London will:
+Our work with London's local authorities on Streetspace for London is:

-- Make it easier and safer for people to keep up social distancing
+- Making it easier and safer for people to keep up social distancing

-- Keep London's air as clean as possible to protect everyone's health and to reduce carbon emissions
+- Keeping London's air as clean as possible to protect everyone's health and tackle the climate emergency

 Where we're working

-We're introducing Streetspace schemes on the roads we're responsible for - London's red routes - as well as existing and upcoming cycle routes.
+We're introducing temporary Streetspace schemes on the roads we're responsible for - London's red routes.

 What we're doing